tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4c-mondrian_part_2-cezanne_cubism_and_the_plastic_means-article.md

 - Image: ![`../images/mondrian_part_2-cezanne-house_and_farm_at_jas_de_bouffan-1887.jpg`](https://github.com/tomwhartung/jmws_accoutrements/blob/master/social_networking/tomh/medium/images/mondrian_part_2-cezanne-house_and_farm_at_jas_de_bouffan-1887.jpg)
 - Alt text: A copy in color of the painting of a house and farm in the French countryside.
 In this painting the house is leaning to the left.
-- Caption:
+- Caption: House and Farm at Jas de Bouffan by Paul Cézanne, 1897.
 - Source: [wikiart.org](https://www.wikiart.org/en/paul-cezanne/house-and-farm-at-jas-de-bouffan-1887)

 Loran's full definition is a bit much, and although he claims that it differs from "the traditional connotation," it looks to be relevant to Mondrian's use of the term nonetheless.
 Importantly, because Mondrian was not a sculptor, and the paintings we're interested in do not contain rounded shapes, it sounds like Mondrian's use of the term does not constitute "the traditional connotation."
 So it looks like we are on the right track!

-This sentence, from near the end of his definition, contains the key idea we're looking for:
+This sentence, from near the end of his definition, contains the key idea I have been looking for:

 > Thus line, plane, volume, color, texture, and so on, are the *plastic means used to build and organize the total space in the picture plane* [p.
 18, emphasis added].